mhorod/cacophony/DEVELOPMENT.md

 Most of the resulting changes should be quite automatic (for nodes that work only on the primitive types, changes are trivial).

-E.g., in AssignmentHandler, in the following fragment
+E.g., in AssignmentHandler, the following fragment

 ```kotlin
 val variableAccess = cfgGenerator.getCurrentFunctionHandler().generateVariableAccess(Variable.SourceVariable(variable))